New 'cycle infrastructure' has been created on Harlow Moor Road,

 I looked at the cycle facilities on Harlow Moor Road, walking uphill

 from Cornwall Road to Otley Road

-developments (Sussex Court, built by Linden Homes).
+new housing development (Sussex Court, built by Linden Homes).

-After Sussex Court, there's a long stretch where the pavement has
+After Sussex Court, there's a long stretch where the pavement has been

 The resurfacing work stops where the pavement gives way to a path

-before the little roundabout at the junction of Harlow Moor Road and Harlow Moor Drive.
+before the little roundabout at the junction of Harlow Moor Road and

-side of Harlow Moor Road at the junction with Harlow Moor Drive.
+other side of Harlow Moor Road at the junction with Harlow Moor Drive.

-The shared use path will continue on the right hand side of Harlow
+The shared use path will continue on the right hand side of Harlow Moor

-pass the Miller Homes Harlow One development, and presumably give way to the side
+Miller Homes Harlow One development, and presumably give way to the side

 road leading into that development, Pinewood Drive/Morel Grove.